DR. RICHARD MILLET

 Chloe Compton (University of Illinois-Springfield)

 Payton Raso (University of Illinois-Springfield)

 Bush, Obama, Trump, and Castro: Diplomacy in the Era of Terrorism

-GRAD Chilton Tippin (University of Texas at El Paso)
+Chilton Tippin (University of Texas at El Paso)

 Rethinking ‘border security’ in a time of environmental needs: A case for reprioritizing BECC and NADBank

 Martha Carolina Dávila Díaz (University of Texas at El Paso)

 Necropolítica y cuerpo femenino en Fruta podrida de Lina Meruane